lorcalhost/OneClick-Cloudflare-DNS/README.md

 ## Setup
 Simply write in the `adapter_name.txt` file the name of your network adapter in between `"`'s
 EG: `"Wi-Fi"`

 You can find the name of your adapter by going to `Control Panel` > `Network and Internet` > `Network and Sharing Centre` > `Change adapter settings` *(on the left sidebar)*

 ## Install
 After you have placed all the files in your desired folder, run `install.bat`, it will automatically create a shortcut on your Desktop.
-The shortcut will automatically change between `Enable Cloudflare` and `Disable Cloudflare` according to if it's already enabled or not
+The shortcut will automatically change between `Enable Cloudflare` and `Disable Cloudflare` according to if it's already enabled or not.

 ## Run
-Simply execute the shortcut which was installed on the Desktop
+Simply execute the shortcut which was installed on the Desktop.

 ## Disclaimer
 Cloudflare's icon is property of Cloudflare, Inc.